Feathered Friends Eos

 The down jacket that really pioneered the ultralight category is the Mountain Hardwear Ghost Whisperer.
-Updated to the “2” for this fall with recycled shell fabric and responsibly sourced down, it manages to pack a whole lot of warmth into a sub-8-ounce package.
+Updated to the “2” last fall with recycled shell fabric and responsibly sourced down, it manages to pack a whole lot of warmth into a sub-8-ounce package.
 One big tradeoff is durability: the Ghost Whisperer sports a much thinner 10Dx10D shell, which requires a healthy level of care to avoid tears and holes, and particularly for everyday use.
 It also has less insulation than the Eos and uses lower-quality 800-fill down.
 But for fast-and-light missions in the summer and shoulder seasons (we bring it along as an emergency layer for warm-weather days in the mountains), the Ghost Whisperer/2 is one of the lightest down jackets on the market.

 Among serious climbers and alpinists, Montbell has a dedicated following.
 The brand won’t win any marketing awards and doesn’t aim for the mainstream, but it’s hard to argue with their products, and specifically the Plasma 1000 Alpine Down Parka.
 At just 7.9 ounces total, you get a healthy 3 ounces of 1,000-fill-power down (that is not a misprint).
 Patagonia offered a 1,000-fill-power piece a handful of years ago and Rab currently does as well with its Zero G, but this is rare air—it’s the fluffiest and lightest down available.
 The shortcomings of the Plasma 1000 are the ultra-thin 7D shell and hefty $439 price tag, but you just won’t find more warmth for the weight.